 1. And you think la Petite France is romantic?

-One of the most photogenic – should I say instagramable – area of Strasbourg may very well be the Petite France.
+One of the most photogenic – should I say Instagrammable – areas of Strasbourg may very well be the Petite France.
 Its picturesque foot bridges, narrow alleyways, flowers hanging by the windows of its 16th-century-half-timbered houses, cozy restaurants, and cute views on the canals give it a very romantic atmosphere.
-But it has not always been like this!
+But it has not always been like this…

-Walk the romantic alleyways of Petite France now and try to picture it to add a dimension to your visit!
+Walk the romantic alleyways of Petite France now, and try to picture it as it was to add a dimension to your visit!

-2. Unlike you may think, the French national anthem is from Strasbourg
+2. Unlike you may think, the French national anthem – La Marseillaise – is from Strasbourg

 During the dark days of the French Revolution, France declared war to the Austrian empire.
-Troops needed motivation and a war song that would gather all men of France to protect and fight for their new republic.
+Troops needed motivation and a war song that would gather all men of France to protect and fight for their young republic.
 The song was written in one night by Rouget de Lisle in the heart of Strasbourg and entitled “War song for the army of the Rhine”.
 The catchy melody and powerful lyrics became the hit of the summer 1792.
-It arrived in Paris sang by soldiers from the southern town of Marseille (about 1,000km from Strasbourg) on their way to fight for their beloved France.
-A success right away, when asked for its title it was found too long.
-“Where are you guys from?”
-And this is how it became known to the world as “La Marseillaise”.
+It arrived in Paris sang by soldiers from the southern town of Marseille (about 1,000km South from Strasbourg) on their way to fight for their beloved France.
+It was a success right away, but its title was found too long.
+Passers-by would simply ask the soldier where they were from and this is how it became known to the world as “La Marseillaise“.
 With the status of revolutionary song, it got chosen as the national anthem in 1795.
 Still today “La Marseillaise” is a reminder of France’s dedication to fight against tyranny and foreign invasion.

 Curious?
 Listen to the song here with French lyrics and English subtitles.